bglarkin/tallgrass_restoration_legacies/process_data.md

     `microbial_diagnostics_pre.R`.
 As of 2023-10-11, the recommended
     number of samples to keep from all fields is **8 from the ITS dataset** and **7 from the 18S dataset.**
+    - If downstream analyses have been completed, then it’s likely that the `process_data.R` script has been left at this step.
 4. Finally, `microbial_diagnostics_post.R` is run.
 It is very similar to the “\_pre” script, but a different file is used so that the two may be compared.